The Importance of Regular Dental Cleanings

 Step-by-Step Breakdown

-2. Removing Plaque and Tartar:
+- Removing Plaque and Tartar:

 Why Each Step Matters

-• Removing plaque and tartar prevents tooth decay and gum disease; two things nobody wants!
+- Removing plaque and tartar prevents tooth decay and gum disease, two things nobody wants!

 By understanding each phase of dental cleaning, you’re better prepared for what happens when you sit in the dentist’s chair—which can really ease those nerves!
-Plus, recognizing how these steps work together to protect your oral health might even make you more consistent with those pre-dentist visits rituals at home—talk about motivation!
+Plus, recognizing how these steps work together to protect your oral health might make you more consistent with those pre-dentist visit rituals at home—talk about motivation!

 How Often Should You Get Your Teeth Cleaned?